Identity Verification

 ]

-Once your backend generates the JWT, pass it to the OneSignal SDK when logging in the user via the login method.
-The JWT ensures the user’s identity is verified before any changes, such as adding an email or SMS subscription, can be made.
+Once your backend generates the JWT, call the login method with it.
+This token ensures the user’s identity is verified before any changes, such as adding an email or SMS subscription, can be made.

 Example of logging in: